linuxmint/slick-greeter/README.md

     # draw-user-backgrounds=Whether to draw user backgrounds (true or false)
     # draw-grid=Whether to draw an overlay grid (true or false)
     # show-hostname=Whether to show the hostname in the menubar (true or false)
+    # show-power=Whether to show the power indicator in the menubar (true or false)
+    # show-a11y=Whether to show the accessibility options in the menubar (true or false)
+    # show-keyboard=Whether to show the keyboard indicator in the menubar (true or false)
+    # show-clock=Whether to show the clock in the menubar (true or false)
+    # show-quit=Whether to show the quit menu in the menubar (true or false)
     # logo=Logo file to use
     # other-monitors-logo=Logo file to use for other monitors
     # theme-name=GTK+ theme to use